Skip to content

 When you open an account at a South African online casino, you’ll be asked to complete the FICA verification process before making your first withdrawal.
 The FICA process involves several processes required by law to ensure compliance and security.
 Here’s what that typically involves:

-- Provide identification – A copy of your South African ID or passport.
+1. Provide identification: a copy of your South African ID or passport.

-- Contact details – FICA requirements include providing accurate and up-to-date contact details to facilitate verification and communication.
+4. Contact details – FICA requirements include providing accurate, up-to-date contact information to facilitate verification and communication.

 FICA requires these steps to verify your identity, ensure only authorised individuals have access to accounts, and maintain compliance with regulatory standards.